PRKille/Pierres-Bakery/README.md

 ## Description

-_This console application will allow the user to place an order with Pierre's Bakery and will return the total cost of that order._
+_This console application will allow the user to place an order with Pierre's Bakery and will return a summary and the total cost of that order._

 ## Specifications:

 | Specification | Example Input | Example Output |
 |:------------- |:-------------:| -------------------:|